finos/symphony-wdk/docs/reference.md

 #### to

-The recipient (conversation, IM, MIM or chatroom) in which the message should be posted.
+The recipient (conversation, IM or chatroom) in which the message should be posted.

 If not set, the stream associated with the latest received event is used.
 This makes replying to a command sent by a user easy.